Including related provincial credits and benefits

 Do not tell us of your separation until you have been separated for a period of at least 90 days.

-Zachary and Kim separated on January 15, 2015.
+Zachary and Kim separated on October 15, 2015.
 They have no children.
-They advised us of their new marital status by sending a completed Form RC65, Marital Status Change, on April 15, 2015.
-They entered January 15, 2015, as the date their new marital status began.
-Zachary filed a 2013 income tax and benefit return but Kim did not.
-Kim must file a 2013 income tax and benefit return to apply for the GST/HST credit for the remainder of the benefit year.
+They advised us of their new marital status by sending a completed Form RC65, Marital Status Change, on January 15, 2016.
+They entered October 15, 2015, as the date their new marital status began.
+Zachary filed a 2014 income tax and benefit return but Kim did not.
+Kim must file a 2014 income tax and benefit return for the CRA to determine her eligibility for the GST/HST credit for the remainder of the benefit year.

 Has a GST/HST credit recipient died?